 The DCPA approves the CP/CPS and any amendments.
 Amendments are made after the DCPA has reviewed the amendments' consistency with relevant contracts.
 The DCPA determines whether an amendment to this CP/CPS is consistent with a contract, requires notice, or requires an OID change.
-External PMAs managing a CP that this CP/CPS conforms to by contract, approve this CP/CPS for each CA that issues certificates under their respective CPs.
+External PMAs managing a CP (or requirements document) that this CP/CPS conforms to by contract, approve this CP/CPS for each CA that issues certificates under their respective CPs (or requirements document).
 That process is described in the applicable CPs and other supporting documents specified in the legal agreements.